Capital One VS Wells Fargo: Which Bank Is Better For Your Business?

 - Low APY on savings

-Wells Fargo is a nationwide bank with easy-to-find physical locations and a far-reaching ATM network.
+Wells Fargo is a nationwide bank with easy-to-find physical locations in 37 states and a far-reaching ATM network.
 In addition to business checking and savings options, Wells Fargo business banking also offers a strong mobile app, merchant services, and access to credit in the form of credit cards, loans, and lines of credit.

 While Wells Fargo business banking offers well-rounded business services, if you’re looking for a high rate of return, you won’t find it here, as Wells Fargo savings accounts have a below-average APY.